Past Exhibits

 The Great Western Garment Company was founded in 1911 and was purchased by Levis Strauss and Co.
 [Canada] Inc. The history of garment workers who passed through the plant's doors offers a glimpse into the history of all working people in this city, and mirrors the successive waves of immigrants to western Canada.

-The exhibit follows the events of September 1 that began with a grand parade and ended with the Royal North West Mounted Police royal salute.
-On display are items from the Ernest Brown fonds, including images of Governor General Sir Earl Grey, Prime Minister Sir Wilfrid Laurier and Lieutenant Governor H. V. Bulyea taking part in this historic day for Alberta.
-The exhibit also presents media coverage of our province's entry into confederation.
+The exhibit followed the events of September 1, 1905 that began with a grand parade and ended with the Royal North West Mounted Police royal salute.
+Items from the Ernest Brown fonds were on display, including images of Governor General Sir Earl Grey, Prime Minister Sir Wilfrid Laurier and Lieutenant Governor H. V. Bulyea taking part in this historic day for Alberta.
+The exhibit also presented media coverage of our province's entry into confederation.